zoltanctoth/ceu-cloud-class/aws.md

   - Server Side Encryption with Customer Provided Keys - SSE-C
 - Client Side Encryption
 - S3 Version Control - Great back-up tool

+## S3 Version Control - Great back-up tool
+Using Versioning with S3:
+- Stores all versions of an object (including all writes and deletes of an object)
+- Great backup tool
+- Once enabled, versioning cannot be disabled, only suspended
+- Integrates with Lifecycle Rules
+- Versioning's MFA Delete capability, which uses multi-factor authentication can provide additional layer of security.
+  - Note: Uploading the same file again (different version) will reset it to private
+- Lifecycle Management and Glacier
+- Lifecycle Rule automates transitioning your object to different tiers of storage
+- You can use it to permanently delete your objects as well
+- Can be used in conjunction with versioning
+- Can be applied to current versions and previous versions

+## Cross Region Replication
+- Cross Region Replication requires versioning enabled on the source and destination buckets
+- If you put a delete marker in your original bucket it is not going to replicate that market
+- If you delete your latest version it is not going to replicate "delete" in cross region bucket
+- Regions must be unique
+- Files in an existing bucket are not replicated automatically
+- All subsequent updates files will be replicated
+- Delete markers are not replicated
+- Deleting individual versions will not be replicated

+## Transfer Acceleration
+- S3 Transfer Acceleration utilizes the CloudFront Edge Network to accelerate your uploads to S3.
+Instead of uploading directly to your S3 bucket you can use a distinct URL to upload directly to an edge location which will then transfer that file to S3.
+- You will get a distinct URL to upload.

+## CloudFront (Global)
+- A Content Delivery Network (CDN) is a system of distributed servers (network) that delivers webpages and other web content to a user based on the geographical locations of the user, the origin of the webpage and the content deliver server.
+**Key Terminology:**
+- Edge Location: Location where content will be cached.
+This is separate to a Region/AZ (Availability Zone)
+- Origin: The origin of all the files that the CDN will distribute.
+This can be an S3 Bucket, an EC2 instance, an Elastic Load Balancer, or Route 53.
+CloudFront can be used to deliver your entire website including dynamic/static,  streaming and interactive content - using a global network of edge locations.
+Requests for your content are automatically routed to the nearest edge location, so content is delivered with the best possible performance.

+- Two Types of CloudFront Distributions:
+  - 1: Web Distribution: Used for websites
+  - 2: RTMP: Used for media streaming
+- Edge Locations are not just READ only, you can write to them too. (e.g put objects to them)
+- Objects are cached for the Time of the TTL (Time To Live)
+- You can clear/invalidate cached objects, but you will be charged
+- CloudFront has 2 distributions: Web and RTMP
+- Invalidation: no longer available on the edge locations (First you have to disable CloudFront distribution the you can delete it)

+## Storage Gateway:
+Storage Gateway is a service that connects an on-premise softwaer appliance with cloud-based storage to provide seamless and secure integration between an organization's on premises IT environment and AWS' storage infrastructure.
+The service enables you to securely store data to the AWS Cloud for scalable and cost effective storage.

+**Your Data Center -> Storage Gateway -> Replicate Data -> AWS**

+- AWS Storage Gateway's software appliance is available for download as a VM (virtual image) that you install on a host in your datacenter.
+Storage Gateway supports VMware ESX / Microsoft Hyper-V
+- Once the gateway is installed and associated with your AWS account through the activation process, you can use the AWS Management Console to create the storage gateway options.

+Storage Gateways:
+  - 1: File Gateway (NPS)
+  - 2: Volume Gateway (iSCSI)
+    - stored volumes, cached volumes
+  - 3: Tape Gateway (VTL)